 - You can use one of the many apps designed for home inventories or create an Excel spreadsheet and a folder of JPGs.
 For a spreadsheet, create columns for description, quantity, serial number, year and place purchased, and cost.

 - If possible, attach receipts and/or credit card statements to your inventory.
 Telling your insurer what was specifically lost means they’ll reimburse you for the actual item, not the cheapest model or brand.
 For big ticket items that may have increased in value, such as jewellery and paintings, consider getting them appraised.
-And note that Amazon keeps a history of any items you purchased through the site, and will provide you a copy of a receipt whenever you might need it.
+And note that Amazon keeps a history of any items you purchased through the site and will provide you with a copy of a receipt whenever you might need it.

 - Make sure you store this information safely, whether that’s uploading the files to YouTube, Flickr or a cloud account, storing it on a USB, or emailing it to your parents.
 Just keep the inventory in a place that will survive even if your home doesn’t.